 Every major editor handles SRT import a little differently.
 Here's the exact path for each one so you don't have to dig through menus yourself.

-| Option | Cost | Languages | Accuracy | Sync Quality | SRT Export | Signup Required |
+| Option | Cost | Languages | Accuracy | Sync Quality | SRT Export | Signup |

 |---|---|---|---|---|---|---|

-| FreeTTS SRT | Free | 75+ languages | Neural-level | Millisecond-perfect | ✓ | No |
+| FreeTTS SRT | Free / $19 PRO | 75+ languages | Neural-level | Millisecond-precise | ✓ | No |

-| YouTube Auto-Captions | Free | ~13 languages | ~80% accuracy | Approximate | ✓ | Yes (Google account) |
+| YouTube Auto-Captions | Free | 30+ languages | ~95% English, lower elsewhere | Approximate | ✓ | Google account |

-| Rev.com | $1.50/min | ~10 languages | Human-level | Perfect | ✓ | Yes + payment |
+| Rev.com | $1.50/min (verify) | ~10 languages | Human-level | Excellent | ✓ | Yes + payment |

 | Manual SRT | Free | Any | Perfect (if careful) | Depends on skill | Self-created | No |

-A few honest notes on that table.
-YouTube's auto-captions are great for English content, but the accuracy drops noticeably for accents, proper nouns, and technical vocabulary.
-And if your content isn't in one of their 13 supported languages, you're out of luck.
-Rev.com is legitimately excellent for human transcription, but at $1.50 per minute it adds up fast on any real volume.
-Manual SRT is free and perfect, but it might take you longer than you think — 10 minutes of audio can take an experienced captioner 60 to 90 minutes to transcribe and timestamp manually.
+Rev.com is legitimately excellent for human transcription, but at $1.50 per minute it stacks up fast on any real volume.
+Manual SRT is free and perfect, just takes longer than you think.
+Ten minutes of audio can take an experienced captioner 60 to 90 minutes to transcribe and timestamp by hand.

 Not just English.
 The word-level timing data comes from the voice synthesis engine itself, so the sync is equally precise regardless of language, script, or reading direction.